harveyl888/annsite/content/portfolio/chipotle.md

 draft: false
 ---

-## BURRITO LOVE
+## CHIPOTLE
+### Burrito Love

-Chipotle is not your average company.
+Chipotle is not your average food and beverage company.
 And by no means did they want your average corporate video.
-The challenge was to create a low budget corporate video for employees that really embodied the culture of the brand.
-Our video was 9-minutes long and from that we also created a shortened teaser and a music video featuring our original song, "Burrito Love".
+The challenge was to create a low/no budget corporate video for employees that really embodied the culture of the brand.
+Even though we were only paid in Burrito Bucks our video was 9-minutes long.We also created a  shortened teaser and a music video featuring our original song, "Burrito Love".

 {{< youtube MtS9tL2rDtY >}}